 “They’ve existed there out of compliance.
 However, through this Conditional Use Permit, we are hoping to make the project comply with our existing zoning ordinances for both trailers and RVs,” said the mayor.

-The project site is located within the C2 zoning district and Oroville Municipal Cone 17.36.030 requires approval of a CP for an RV park.
+The project site is located within the C2 zoning district and Oroville Municipal Cone 17.36.030 requires approval of a CUP for an RV park.
 The CUP is also subject to review under the State Environmental Policy Act (SEPA), review for potential impacts to designated critical areas and review for impacts to areas that may lie within the jurisdiction of the Oroville Shoreline Master Program.
 The SEPA Administrator issued a Determination of Non-Significance (DNS) on Sept.
 6 and the DNS was published in the Gazette-Tribune.
 The required appeal process ended on Oct.
 4 and no comments or appeals were received during the comment/appeals period.
 The review of the city’s critical areas designation and shoreline maps found the project site was not within any critial area, floodplain or shoreline.

 According to a letter from Arnie Marchand, the chairman of the Oroville Planning Commission, the commission has completed the required public process for review of the proposed CUP and held a public hearing on Oct.
 14. At the hearing the application and related materials, as well as public comments, were reviewed.